Original Issuance Date: October 5, 2015

 R. Receipt Requirements

 All payments/reimbursements will be made in accordance with the location rate maximums and documentation requirements.
-While the UW System may guarantee a reservation, no pre-payments or pre-reimbursements will be made for lodging except as permitted under Room Deposits & Guarantees above.
+All deposits and pre-payments should be noted and proof of payment submitted for reimbursement

-All lodging expenses paid or reimbursed must be supported by an itemized receipt received directly from the lodging supplier and containing the following required information:
+All lodging expenses paid or reimbursed, upon checkout, must be supported by an itemized receipt received directly from the lodging supplier and containing the following required information:

 - Name and address of lodging supplier